‘I don’t love you as if you were a rose of salt, topaz,

 Additionally, Parikia is brimming with sights you don’t want to miss, including Ekatontapyliani, one of the most well-preserved early Christian monuments in Greece and the largest in size; the archaeological museum of Paros, and the Castle of Paroikia.

-Built in 1260 by the Venetians,the castle of Parikia -or ‘Fragokastelo’ as Greeks often call it- is located on the site of the ancient Acropolis of Paros, in the southwestern part of Parikia, on the hill of Agios Konstantinos, where the foundations of ancient temples and part of a tower from the Venetian castle are preserved.
-Once the sun sets, the city doesn’t sleep; far from it, it comes to life with bars and clubs that promise dancing until the early morning hours to its visitors.
-Therefore if you and your other half choose to celebrate your love!
+Built in 1260 by the Venetians, the castle of Parikia -or ‘Frangokastello’ as Greeks often call it- is located on the site of the ancient Acropolis of Paros, in the southwestern part of Parikia, on the hill of Agios Konstantinos, where the foundations of ancient temples and part of a tower from the Venetian castle are preserved.
+Once the sun sets, the city doesn’t sleep; far from it, it comes to life with bars and clubs that promise dancing until the early morning hours, in case you and your other half choose to celebrate your love!

 Discover the old port of Naoussa